 - Measure out the two cups of water.
 Pour the water into the empty marinara jar and shake the jar with a lid to get all of the sauce off the sides of the jar.
 Gently pour the water into the Instant Pot, over the pasta.
 Remember, do NOT stir.

-- The sauce will seem watery right when you open the lid.
-Don’t worry!
+- The sauce will seem watery and the pasta will still be fairly firm right when you open the lid.
+Donβt worry!
 Mix the pasta well.
-Use tongs to take the chicken tenders out of the pot, shaking off most of the tomato sauce, and lay the chicken tenders on a cutting board.
+Use tongs to take the chicken tenders out of the pot, shaking off most of the tomato sauce, and lay the chicken tenders on a cutting board.Β

-- Make sure the Instant Pot is turned off, set the lid gently on top and let the pasta sit for 5 to 10 minutes for the sauce to thicken up and the pasta to fully cook.
+- Make sure the Instant Pot is turned off, set the lid gently on top and let the pasta sit for 5 to 10 minutes for the sauce to thicken and the pasta to soften.Β Β

 Crunchy Breadcrumb Topping